Real business-cycle theory: Business cycles

 A common way to observe such behavior is by looking at a time series of an economy's output, more specifically gross national product (GNP).
 This is just the value of the goods and services produced by a country's businesses and workers.

-Figure 1 shows the time series of real GNP for the United States from 1954–2005.
-While we see continuous growth of output, it is not a steady increase.
+Figure 1 shows the time series of real GNP for the United States from 1954 to 2005.
+While we see continuous output growth, it is not a steady increase.
 There are times of faster growth and times of slower growth.
 Figure 2 transforms these levels into growth rates of real GNP and extracts a smoother growth trend.
-A common method to obtain this trend is the Hodrick–Prescott filter.
-The basic idea is to find a balance between the extent to which general growth trend follows the cyclical movement (since long term growth rate is not likely to be perfectly constant) and how smooth it is.
-The HP filter identifies the longer term fluctuations as part of the growth trend while classifying the more jumpy fluctuations as part of the cyclical component.
+The Hodrick–Prescott filter is a common method to obtain this trend.
+The basic idea is to find a balance between the extent to which the general growth trend follows the cyclical movement (since the long-term growth rate is not likely to be perfectly constant) and how smooth it is.
+The HP filter identifies the longer-term fluctuations as part of the growth trend while classifying the more jumpy fluctuations as part of the cyclical component.

 Observe the difference between this growth component and the jerkier data.
 Economists refer to these cyclical movements about the trend as business cycles.
 Figure 3 explicitly captures such deviations.
 Note the horizontal axis at 0.
-A point on this line indicates at that year, there is no deviation from the trend.
+A point on this line indicates that there was no deviation from the trend that year.
 All other points above and below the line imply deviations.
-By using log real GNP the distance between any point and the 0 line roughly equals the percentage deviation from the long run growth trend.
-Also note that the Y-axis uses very small values.
-This indicates that the deviations in real GNP are very small comparatively, and might be attributable to measurement errors rather than real deviations.
+Using log real GNP, the distance between any point and the 0 line roughly equals the percentage deviation from the long-run growth trend.
+Also, note that the Y-axis uses very small values.
+This indicates that the deviations in real GNP are comparatively small and might be attributable to measurement errors rather than real deviations.